 Images, videos and other non-text elements

-We’ve made it possible to use our site without having to view graphics or images.
-All non-text elements, such as images, animations, symbols, audio, video and multimedia have text equivalents.
-We’ve done this by providing descriptive alt attributes for them.
-Purely decorative graphics or formatting images have empty alt attributes.
+We’ve tried to make it possible to use our site without having to view graphics or images.
+Where possible we’ve providing descriptive alt attributes for images.
+We’ve tried to ensure that purely decorative graphics or formatting images have empty alt attributes.

 Links and navigation